gnolang/gno/docs/gno-tooling/cli/gnokey/state-changing-calls.md

 mykey
 ```

-If the transaction was successful, you will get the following output from `gnokey`:
+If the transaction was successful, you will get output from `gnokey` that is similar to the following:

 ```
 OK!